sigami/wp-embed-facebook/readme.txt

 = How to get the correct URL from Facebook? =

 Time is the master.
-Right click on the video, post, album, etc. time of creation and copy the URL.
+Right-click on the video, post, album, etc. time of creation and copy the URL.

 Buying the premium extensions helps to keep this project alive.